Linuxfabrik/lfops/roles/wordpress/README.md

 *Available since LFOps `2.0.0`.*

+## How the Role Behaves

+* The REST API only answers logged-in users.
+The role installs and activates the [Disable WP REST API](https://wordpress.org/plugins/disable-wp-rest-api/) plugin, and uninstalls the Disable REST API (`disable-json-api`) plugin where it is present.
+Anonymous requests to any route, including the routes of plugins installed later, get `401 rest_login_required`.
+The plugin has no settings, so a front-end feature that calls the REST API without a login, such as some contact forms, needs an exception in code.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.